tlamadon/dev-container-julia/README.md

 - [ ] better documentation
 - [ ] create a template for [VSCode templates](https://containers.dev/templates) for access to be easy.
 - [ ] trigger container rebuild when Project file is changed.

+## Benchmarks

+If you are worried about the overhead of developing inside a container, you can check out our [Benchmark page](https://github.com/tlamadon/dev-container-julia/tree/benchmark).
+At this point we have not been experiencing any slwo down.

 ## Contact, issues